How Reduced Blood Sugar Lowers BP And Cardiovascular Risks

 • Increased Blood Flow to Kidneys: Exercise improves circulation, ensuring that kidneys receive adequate blood supply, which supports their filtering capacity.
 Regular physical activity also reduces stress hormones that can negatively impact blood pressure and blood sugar.

-• Weight Management: Maintaining a healthy weight relieves pressure on the kidneys and heart, reducing risks for both high blood pressure and blood sugar dysregulation.
+• Weight Management: Maintaining a healthy weight relieves pressure on the kidneys and heart, reducing risks for high blood pressure and blood sugar dysregulation.
 Exercise helps prevent obesity, a significant contributor to insulin resistance and hypertension.

 • Strengthens the Heart and Blood Vessels: Exercise helps maintain a healthy heart and blood vessels.